lanej5/onitamAI/README.md

 - Implement an Alpha Zero variant (this might be totally unnecessary for Onitama which has a fairly low branching factor, but it would be fun to do and realistic to train with limited resources)
 - Dockerize everything
 - Clean up the C++
+- Parallelize the MCTS algorithm

+# Things I tried that didn't do much

+- The function `valid_actions` is a pain point (it's called many times in rollouts/simulations).
+I tried hard coding valid actions with a `const std::map` to see if it would speed up this function.
+See `/actions` for the code.
+In tests this did not speed up the function.

 # References